-- (xii) Direct or circumstantial evidence of the ratio of sales of the objects to the total sales of the business enterprise; - (xiii) The existence and scope of legitimate uses for the object in the community; and - (xiv) Expert testimony concerning the object's use; - (13) "Fentanyl" means the opioid known as fentanyl, an analog of fentanyl that is a fentanyl-related controlled substance, and any chemical structure modification to fentanyl or a fentanyl analog, including without limitation the isomers, esters, ethers, and salts of fentanyl; - (14) "Immediate precursor" means a substance that the secretary has found to be and by rule designates as being the principal compound commonly used or produced primarily for use, and that is an immediate chemical intermediary used or likely to be used in the manufacture of a controlled substance, the control of which is necessary to prevent, curtail, or limit manufacture;

-- (A) "Manufacture" means the production, preparation, propagation, compounding, conversion, or processing of a controlled substance, either directly or indirectly by extraction from a substance of natural origin, or independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis. - (B) "Manufacture" includes any packaging or repackaging of a controlled substance or labeling or relabeling of a controlled substance's container. - (C) However, "manufacture" does not include the preparation or compounding of a controlled substance by an individual for his or her own use or the preparation, compounding, packaging, or labeling of a controlled substance: - (i) By a practitioner as an incident to his or her administering or dispensing of a controlled substance in the course of his or her professional practice; or - (ii) By a practitioner or by his or her authorized agent under his or her supervision for the purpose of, or as an incident to, research, teaching, or chemical analysis and not for sale;

-- (A) "Marijuana" means:

-- (i) Any part and any variety or species, or both, of the Cannabis plant that contains THC (Tetrahydrocannabinol) whether growing or not;

-- (ii) The seeds of the plant;

-- (iii) The resin extracted from any part of the plant; and

-- (iv) Every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or resin.

-- (B) "Marijuana" does not include:

-- (i) The mature stalks of the plant;
+- (xii) Direct or circumstantial evidence of the ratio of sales of the objects to the total sales of the business enterprise; - (xiii) The existence and scope of legitimate uses for the object in the community; and - (xiv) Expert testimony concerning the object's use; - (D) "Drug paraphernalia" does not include a disposable, single -use test strip that can detect the presence of fentanyl or fentanyl analogs in a substance; - (13) "Fentanyl" means the opioid known as fentanyl, an analog of fentanyl that is a fentanyl-related controlled substance, and any chemical structure modification to fentanyl or a fentanyl analog, including without limitation the isomers, esters, ethers, and salts of fentanyl; - (14) "Immediate precursor" means a substance that the secretary has found to be and by rule designates as being the principal compound commonly used or produced primarily for use, and that is an immediate chemical intermediary used or likely to be used in the manufacture of a controlled substance, the control of which is necessary to prevent, curtail, or limit manufacture; - (A) "Manufacture" means the production, preparation, propagation, compounding, conversion, or processing of a controlled substance, either directly or indirectly by extraction from a substance of natural origin, or independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis. - (B) "Manufacture" includes any packaging or repackaging of a controlled substance or labeling or relabeling of a controlled substance's container. - (C) However, "manufacture" does not include the preparation or compounding of a controlled substance by an individual for his or her own use or the preparation, compounding, packaging, or labeling of a controlled substance: - (i) By a practitioner as an incident to his or her administering or dispensing of a controlled substance in the course of his or her professional practice; or - (ii) By a practitioner or by his or her authorized agent under his or her supervision for the purpose of, or as an incident to, research, teaching, or chemical analysis and not for sale; - (16) (A) "Marijuana" means: - (i) Any part and any variety or species, or both, of the Cannabis plant that contains THC (Tetrahydrocannabinol) whether growing or not; - (ii) The seeds of the plant; - (iii) The resin extracted from any part of the plant; and - (iv) Every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or resin. - (B) "Marijuana" does not include: - (i) The mature stalks of the plant;

-- (ii) Fiber produced from the stalks;

-- (iii) Oil or cake made from the seeds of the plant;

-- (iv) Any other compound, manufacture, salt, derivative, mixture, or preparation of the: - (a) Mature stalks, except the resin extracted from the mature stalks; - (b) Fiber; - (c) Oil; or - (d) Cake; - (v) The sterilized seed of the plant that is incapable of germination; or - (vi) Hemp-derived cannabidiol that: - (a) Contains not more than three-tenths of one percent (0.3%) of tetrahydrocannabinol (THC) on a dry weight basis as verified by a nationally accredited laboratory for quality, purity, and accuracy standards; and - Is not approved by the United States Food and Drug Administration for marketing as a medication;
+- (ii) Fiber produced from the stalks; - (iii) Oil or cake made from the seeds of the plant; - (iv) Any other compound, manufacture, salt, derivative, mixture, or preparation of the: - (a) Mature stalks, except the resin extracted from the mature stalks; - (b) Fiber; - (c) Oil; or - (d) Cake; - (v) The sterilized seed of the plant that is incapable of germination; or - (vi) Hemp-derived cannabidiol that: - (a) Contains not more than three-tenths of one percent (0.3%) of delta-9 tetrahydrocannabinol (THC) on a dry weight basis as verified by a nationally accredited laboratory for quality, purity, and accuracy standards; and - (b) Is not approved by the United States Food and Drug Administration for marketing as a medication;